-Submissions are now invited for the ninth annual Sculpture at Scenic World exhibition to be held 9 April - 10 May.
+33 artists will exhibit at the ninth annual Sculpture at Scenic World exhibition from 9 April –10 May 2020.

 Award winning artists receive a unique trophy, handcrafted by renowned Blue Mountains glass artist Keith Rowe.

 Sculpture at Scenic World is an outdoor event sited along the elevated Scenic Walkway, under the canopy of a temperate rainforest.
 Artworks are delicately installed by experienced arborists and arts handlers - we have proudly maintained a 0% ecological footprint since inception.